 But, there is more to do to make sure that all of our stakeholders have a meaningful path to the Board.
 During my first term, the agency initiated an examination of whether agricultural shippers have meaningful access to the Board's rate reasonableness process, and the Board held a two day public hearing in July to consider issues related to railroad revenue adequacy and issues regarding how the Board calculates the railroad industry's cost of equity capital.
-My goal is improve access to the Board and complete these proceedings within a year.
+My goal is to improve access to the Board and complete these proceedings within a year.
+I'm interested in moving on all of these issues, but I do always need one more vote to do it.

 During my first term I also engaged an independent firm to evaluate potential alternative rate regulation approaches, with the goal of reducing the time, cost, and complexity of rate cases.
-The engagement continues and I look forward to hearing their conclusions.
+The engagement continues, and I look forward to hearing their conclusions.
 This is the time to consider new ideas, so that the Board has an effective regulatory process that makes sense today.